getsentry/sentry-php/docs/middleware.rst

   sensitive information.
 - ``SanitizeHttpHeadersMiddleware``: sanitizes the headers of the request by hiding sensitive information.
-- ``SanitizeStacktraceMiddleware``: sanitizes the captured stacktrace by removing the excerpts of source code attached to each frame.
+- ``RemoveStacktraceContextMiddleware``: sanitizes the captured stacktrace by removing the excerpts of source code attached to each frame.
 This middleware is not enabled by default.